Write Through and Write Behind Caching Overview

 The number of operations dequeued in the current batch interval will be displayed by the current batch operation count counter.

-Hot Apply Support for Write-Behind Configuration
+Hot Apply Support for Write-behind Configuration

-NCache supports hot applicable Write-Behind settings which allows you to change Write-Behind configurations at runtime, without stopping the cache.
-You can change Write-Behind configurable attributes through the NCache Manager and NCache will incorporate those changes dynamically.
+NCache supports hot applicable Write-behind settings which allows you to change Write-behind configurations at runtime, without stopping the cache.
+You can change Write-behind configurable attributes through the NCache Manager and NCache will incorporate those changes dynamically.

-In hot apply support, you can change the Write-Behind mode from batch to non-batch and vice versa.
+In hot apply support, you can change the Write-behind mode from batch to non-batch and vice versa.
 For instance, if you have changed the batch mode to non-batch, then NCache will ignore operation delay value and start executing operations individually.
 Also, you can change the throttling rate at runtime according to your need similarly, operation-delay, batch-interval, failed operations queue limit and failed operations eviction ratio can also change at runtime.

 Warning